 \subsection{The epistemic uncertainty is described by the set of consistent hypotheses}

+The general purpose of uncertainty quantification is to provide, for any $x \in \mathcal{X}$, a distribution in the label space $\mathcal{Y}$, describing the potential outputs that can be associated with $x$, knowing the training observations $\mathcal{S}$ and prior information about $p^*(x, y)$.
+In this work, we distinguish the following four sources of uncertainty:

-In this work, we distinguish the following four sources of uncertainty: \begin{enumerate} \item \textbf{Aleatoric uncertainty}: the intrinsic random noise of the data, i.e. $p^*(y|x)$.
-This uncertainty cannot be reduced, even with an infinite number of observations (e.g. outcome of a coin flip). \item \textbf{Model uncertainty}: the discrepancy between $f^*$ and $h^*$.
-The model uncertainty is related to the choice of hypothesis set $\mathcal{H}$.
-It can be reduced by increasing the size of $\mathcal{H}$ or by acquiring prior knowledge about $f^*$ (e.g. Lipschitz constraint). \item \textbf{Statistical uncertainty}: the partial knowledge about $p(x, y)$ given by the finite number of data $\mathcal{S}$.
-This uncertainty, also referred as \textit{approximation uncertainty} \citep{hullermeier2021aleatoricEpistemic} or \textit{data variability} \citep{huang2021quantifyingEpistemic}, is linked to the discrepancy between $h^*$ and its estimation.
-It can be reduced by the acquisition of novel observations drawn according to $p(x, y)$ or by prior knowledge about the intrinsic random noise (e.g. Gaussian homoscedastic noise of known variance). \item \textbf{Out-of-distribution uncertainty}: the absence of observation over the out-of-distribution domain $\mathcal{X} \setminus \mathcal{D}_{\mathcal{X}}$.
+\begin{enumerate} \item \textbf{Aleatoric uncertainty}: the intrinsic random noise of the data, i.e., $p^*(y|x)$.
+This uncertainty cannot be reduced, even with an infinite number of observations (e.g., the outcome of a coin flip). \item \textbf{Model uncertainty}: the discrepancy between $f^*$ and $h^*$.
+The model uncertainty is related to the choice of the hypothesis set $\mathcal{H}$.
+It can be reduced by increasing the size of $\mathcal{H}$ or by acquiring prior knowledge about $f^*$ (e.g., Lipschitz constraints). \item \textbf{Statistical uncertainty}: the partial knowledge about $p(x, y)$ given by the finite number of data $\mathcal{S}$.
+This uncertainty, also referred to as \textit{approximation uncertainty} \citep{hullermeier2021aleatoricEpistemic} or \textit{data variability} \citep{huang2021quantifyingEpistemic}, is linked to the discrepancy between $h^*$ and its estimation.
+It can be reduced by the acquisition of novel observations drawn according to $p(x, y)$ or by prior knowledge about the intrinsic random noise (e.g., a Gaussian homoscedastic noise of known variance). \item \textbf{Out-of-distribution uncertainty}: the absence of observation over the out-of-distribution domain $\mathcal{X} \setminus \mathcal{D}_{\mathcal{X}}$.
 This uncertainty can remain large even with an infinite number of training observations.
-Indeed, for complex hypotheses as neural networks, different hypotheses can match $h^*(x)$ on $\mathcal{D}_{\mathcal{X}}$ but produce different outputs on $\mathcal{X} \setminus \mathcal{D}_{\mathcal{X}}$. \end{enumerate} The first three sources of uncertainty are described in details in \citep{hullermeier2021aleatoricEpistemic}, sources (2) and (3) are referred to as \textit{epistemic uncertainty}, and are related to the lack of knowledge about $f^*$.
-Source (4) is an additional distinction of the epistemic uncertainty, similar to the setup introduced in \citep{Liu2022DistanceAwarness}.
-This distinction is useful to understand the out-of-distribution detection task.
-In the following, we focus our uncertainty estimation on the epistemic uncertainty (sources (2-4)), moreover, considering the denseness property of neural networks, we assume that $f^*$ is close to $\mathcal{H}$, i.e. $h^* \simeq f^*$, and then neglect the model uncertainty.
-Our work then focus on the two last sources, which are related to the indetermination of the best hypothesis $h^*$.
+Indeed, for complex hypotheses as neural networks, different hypotheses can match $h^*(x)$ on $\mathcal{D}_{\mathcal{X}}$ but produce different outputs on $\mathcal{X} \setminus \mathcal{D}_{\mathcal{X}}$. \end{enumerate}